yeisonnn/Stranger-things-project/README.md

 - View posts & messages from different users.
 - Create, update & delete your own posts.
 - Send messages to other users.
-- Markdown on your messages.
+- Marks on own messages.
 - Filter posts.
 - Navigate between different pages.
 - Authentication of users.